 - Add a 1/3 of a tsp of turmeric powder, stir.

 - Add some honey to the cup if needed.

 - Hang on to a spoon – you’ll need it for the last sip.

-If it’s your kids who are sick, try a couple of sips of this easy golden milk recipe.
-And if they find it too spicy like my younger one, there’s always chocolate.
-Melt a few chocolate chips, stir in some turmeric and wrap it around a spoon.
+If it’s the kids who are sick, add a couple of chocolate chips into the milk as you’re stirring.
+It will become more palatable for the little ones.
+If you’re dairy free like we were with my younger one – melt a few dairy-free chocolate chips, stir in some powdered turmeric and wrap it around a spoon.
 Voila!
 A healthy turmeric lollipop!